docker/docs/content/compose/compose-file/05-services.md

 ## ipc

 `ipc` configures the IPC isolation mode set by the service container.
-Available values are platform specific, but Compose defines specific values which must be implemented as described if supported:

 - `shareable`: Gives the container its own private IPC namespace, with a possibility to share it with other containers.